Reasons to choose Wilson Browne

 How long does it take?

-Typically 5 to 7 months, if not defended, and proceedings can be issued after 1 year of marriage/forming of a civil partnership.
+Typically 6 to 8 months, if not defended, and proceedings can be issued after 1 year of marriage/forming of a civil partnership.
 If it is an uncontested divorce and proceedings can be issued after 1 year of marriage/forming of a civil partnership

 The home and finances

 The family home is often central to the break-up given that it’s likely to be the single biggest asset.
 We’ll help you reach the best possible settlement which could be a lump sum payment, transfer of the legal title, or sale.
 (As part of the process you should be prepared to fully disclose your finances to your former spouse.)

 What if your partner won’t sell or agree on settling the finances?